 I feel like I've been seeing an influx of food posts on social media labeling things as "guilt-free" and you can eat it as a free-for-all because they don't have gluten or because something is vegan, it must be healthy.
 Or the opposite end of the spectrum with binge-quantity amounts of processed food because #YOLO #foodporn #drools.

 It's such a subconscious thing we do.
-We're taught from the very beginning that good behavior = reward, which is usually food.
+We're taught from the very beginning that good behavior = reward, which is frquently food.

 I was on a trip to visit friends in Boston back in September when we walked over to The Commons.
 A landmark at the park is the duckling statues, where countless kids have sat on for photos.
 No surprise, as we walked over, there were two young kids with their parents who were trying to get a photo.
 As the little boy was refusing to sit still, his mother whipped out a pack of M&Ms, and said, "if you sit still for the picture, you can have the whole bag right afterward."

 My friends and I were initially stunned, bemoaning what seemed like poor, lazy parenting.
-Then ruminating about it afterward, the parents aren't really the ones we should be pointing the finger at.
+Then ruminating about it afterward, the parents aren't really the ones we should be pointing the finger at (also, it's not nice to judge parenting choices!)

 This is simply the way society has been conditioned.